How To Fall Asleep Fast: 60 Sleep Hacks To Help You Fall Asleep Faster

 Below we’ve compiled a list of every sleep hack, trick, and tip known to man to help you fall asleep faster.
 We scoured the deepest corners of the web to find the latest scientific approaches on how to fall asleep fast, and some not so scientific approaches.
 Some of these sleep hacks will work for some, some of these will work for others.
 Either way there should be at least one in here that will help you fall asleep faster!

 Our recommendation is to combine many of the tips below to put yourself in a deep restful state before bed, and to optimize your bedroom into a sleep sanctuary.
+We’ve also included some tips on how you can get better, more restful sleep.
+Fore example if you suffer from sleep apnea you may want to try a sleep apnea mouth guard.

 When you wake up early you’re going to be tired earlier in the night, and if you get up at 6:30, you won’t be rolling around in bed trying to fall asleep at midnight 17 and a half hours later.
 Greet the morning sun, which brings us to our next tip…